medusajs/medusa/www/apps/docs/content/development/entities/extend-repository.md

 ## Step 3: Use Your Extended Repository

-You can now use your extended repository in other resources such as services or endpoints.
+You can now use your extended repository in other resources such as services or API Routes.

-Here’s an example of using it in an endpoint:
+Here’s an example of using it in an API Route:

 ```ts title=src/api/store/custom/route.ts
 import type {